Pepeha Stories

 Tāngata Whenua

-The people of the land or Māori people.
+The people of the land or Māori people from that place who connect to that land.

 Pepeha Urutau